oasis-open/cti-stix-slider/docs/intro.rst

 The stix-slider is a software tool for 'sliding' STIX 2.0 JSON to STIX 1.x XML.
-Due to the differences between STIX 1.x and STIX 2.0, this conversion is best-effort only.
-During the conversion, stix-slider provides information on the assumptions it needs to make to produce valid STIX
+Due to the differences between STIX 1.x and STIX 2.0, this conversion is a best-effort only.
+During the conversion, stix-slider produces many warning messages about the assumptions it needs to make to produce valid STIX
 1.x XML, and what information was not able to be converted.